xoo2001/android_device_infinix_fleur/README.md

 It was released in February 2022.

 ## Known issues
-- SELinux is Permissive
-- SELinux allows NEVERALLOWS, because of sysbta.
+- SELinux allows NEVERALLOWS, because of sysbta
-- Offline charging status
+- Offline charging status (partially)

 ## Device specifications